-One of the most common and impairing mental disorders with a high risk for comorbid anxiety, depressive, and substance-use/abuse-related disorders.
+One of the most common and impairing mental disorders with a high risk for comorbid anxiety, depressive, and substance-use disorders; it may be associated with severe impairments in daily functioning, including reduced quality of life, difficulty forming relationships, and impaired school and work performance.

 Assessment is based on self-reporting, clinical interview, and behavioural observation.

-Selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, and cognitive behavioural therapy are considered the first-line treatments.
+Selective serotonin-reuptake inhibitors, serotonin-noradrenaline reuptake inhibitors, and cognitive behavioural therapy are considered the first-line treatments.

 Long-term clinical management and monitoring are typically required, as patients are prone to relapse following discontinuation of acute treatment.